 The wonders of Rangeley.
-There are way too many to count – and certainly too many to experience in a five-day camping trip – but I did my best last month to cram in as much hiking, paddling, and waterfall-hunting as I could.
+There are way too many to count – and certainly too many to experience in a five-day camping trip – but I did my best last summer to cram in as much hiking, paddling, and waterfall-hunting as I could.

 My base camp: Rangeley Lake State Park.
 Situated off S. Shore Road on the southern side of Rangeley Lake, the park has a public boat launch, swimming area, and free hot showers.
 The campsites are semi-private (enough trees between each site so you’re not staring at your neighbors all day, but not exactly tucked away, either).

 The campground was super quiet while I was there, and I really loved getting to chat with some of the camp hosts who gave me a tip on paddling from the campground to South Bog Stream, which you can access from Rangeley Lake.
 More on that below.